abhineet123/MTF/ReadMe.md

 The library is implemented entirely in **C++** though interfaces for **Python** and **MATLAB** are also provided to aid its use in research applications.
 A simple interface for [**ROS**](http://www.ros.org/) is likewise provided for seamless integration with robotics projects.

 **MTF supports both Unix and Windows platforms**.
 Though it has been tested comprehensively only under Linux, specifically Ubuntu 14.04, it should work on Macintosh systems too (see [Compile/Runtime Notes](#compileruntime-notes) section below for resolving possible issues).
-The Windows build system is in its early stages and needs some manual setting of variables but it is quite usable and we are working on making it more user friendly.
+The Windows build system has been tested on Windows 8.1 with Visual Studio 2015 though it should work fine with any recent versions of the OS and IDE.

 MTF is provided under [BSD license](https://opensource.org/licenses/BSD-3-Clause) and so is free for research and commercial applications.
 We do request, however, that [this paper](https://arxiv.org/abs/1602.09130) be cited by any publications resulting from projects that use MTF so more people can get to know about and benefit from it.
 Finally, if any issues are encountered while installing or running the library, please create an entry in the [issues](https://github.com/abhineet123/MTF/issues) section and we will do our best to resolve it as soon as possible.